NEFSC/EAD-ASEB-Airradians_multigen_OA/HPC_analysis/Airradians_lcWGS.md

 ```-ref``` =

-	*	if emplying -doMajorMinor 4, if forces the major allele according to the ference, you will need to define this by a fasta (___.fa) file
+	*	if emplying -doMajorMinor 4, if forces the major allele according to the reference, you will need to define this by a fasta (___.fa) file

 Before getting started..